Tournament of Beer: West Coast Flagships First Round April 14

 Wonders Years: 1988, we watch George HW Bush beats out Michael Dukakis, and the election of Sonny Bono as the new mayor of Palm Springs.
 To escape the politics plus the natural and manmade disasters, we flocked to Rainman, Coming to America, Die Hard, Beetlejuice, and A Fish Called Wanda with Rick Astley claiming he’s “Never Gonna Give Up” over and over on the radio.
 Down in Ashland, Oregon, Jack Joyce brewed Rogue Ales in a basement.
 A year later, he opened a second location in Newport, where John Maier created Rogue Ales brew #1 (he retired last summer).
 One of the pioneers in the craft-brewing world, Rogue consistently puts out award-winning beers year after year, winning gold in national and international competitions.
 One of the founding principals of Rogue is to remain a one-off, small in size but large-in-reputation unique source of creatively inspired beers, and to be local and international, all at the same time.

 Player Stats: As we said, Rogue Ales was originally founded in Ashland, a Southern Oregon college town home to the world-renowned Oregon Shakespeare Festival.
-Inspired by this festival, Joyce introduced this English-style oatmeal stout as one of our three original beers when his first pub opened in Ashland.
+Inspired by this festival, Joyce introduced this English-style oatmeal stout as one of their three original beers when his first pub opened in Ashland.
 It has remained in their product line ever since, earning the most awards and highest ratings of any of the Rogue beers.
 It’s made from Northwest Harrington, Crystal, and Chocolate malts, roasted barley and rolled oats, along with Cascade hops for all the roast, plus some bitterness but and a mellow chocolate aftertaste.

 ABV: 5.7%, IBU: 60